CARFAX/gridzilla/README.md

 #Gridzilla

-Gridzilla is a grid-based system aimed to replace bootstrap's grid in newer projects.
-It uses `{display: table}` religiously and has a more natural feel and flow because of it.
+Gridzilla is a CSS library which provides a grid-based layout system.

+More specifically, a `{display: table}`-based grid system intended to alleviate the pains of `float`-based grid.

+If you need older browser support, then you probably need floats.
+If you are designing a modern website, then enjoy the more natural flow provided by CSS tables.

-Curious about the browser support?
+Curious about the specific browser support?
 We were too! http://caniuse.com/#feat=css-table

 ##Installation